jameskaupert/learning-stuff/aws-ccp-exampro/15-ec2-pricing-models.md

 RIs can be shared between multiple accounts within an AWS organization

 Unused RIs can be sold in the RI Marketplace

+### Reserved Instance Attributes

+- limited based on Class Offering and can affect final price of RI

+4 RI Attributes

+1. Instance Type = instance family and size
+2. Region = region in which RI is purchased
+3. Tenancy = Whether instance runs on shared (default) or single-tenant (dedicated) hardware
+4. Platform = OS